irving-cosillo/Error-Handling/README.md

     }
 }
 ```

 <br>
 > All properties from **CustomHandledException** class are public, so you can access them after instantiate the object.
-<br><br>
+<br>

 The LWC that will cath the exception will be ErrorHandlerExamples:
-<br>

 ```js
 import { LightningElement } from 'lwc';
 import { ShowToastEvent } from 'lightning/platformShowToastEvent';